An excellent way to start out in the equestrian industry, or further your career is an Apprenticeship.

 This law is called the 'working time directive' or 'working time regulations'.
 You can choose to work more by opting out of the 48-hour week.

 If you're under 18, you can't work more than 8 hours a day or 40 hours a week.

 Don't forget, you must be paid at least the National Minimum Wage for every hour that you work.

 Can I say that I do not feel safe in my accommodation?

 Yes, if you have concerns about your health and safety then you should raise this with your employer.

-Should the majority of the work for my apprenticeship be carried out in working time apart from my own research?
+Should the majority of the work for my apprenticeship be carried out in working time?

 Yes, your employer should allow you time for study and training.